franzmandl/rcpicar/README.md

 ### Set up

 1. Create a venv directory by running `./make.py venv` and do not forget to activate it before the next step.
-2. Install the project and its dependencies by running `pip install --editable .[tests]`.
+2. Install the project and its dependencies by running `pip3 install --editable .[tests]`.

 ### Static type checking